AIMTRON ELECTRONICS

 Company Profile

-Promoted by Mukesh Vasani (Chairman) & Nirmal Vasani (COO), Aimtron Electronics is executing a rare playbook on the SME exchange: building a truly global Electronic System Design and Manufacturing (ESDM) platform.
-With state-of-the-art facilities in Vadodara, Bengaluru, Pune, and now a massive strategic acquisition in the USA, Aimtron is positioning itself as a critical node in the China+1 global supply chain shift.
+Promoted by Mukesh Vasani (Chairman) & Nirmal Vasani (COO), Aimtron Electronics is executing a rare playbook on the SME exchange: transitioning from pure EMS to an ESDM/ODM-led model.
+With state-of-the-art facilities in Vadodara, Bengaluru, Pune, and a strategic acquisition in the USA (AIC), Aimtron is targeting a ₹1,000 Cr revenue milestone in 2-3 years, functioning as a "speedboat" against larger, commoditized EMS competitors.

 02 • MILESTONES